rokath/trice/_test/ReadMe.md

 ## General info

-This folder is per default renamed into `_test` to avoid vsCode slow down.
+This folder is per default named to `_test` to avoid vsCode slow down.

 The main aim of these tests is to automatic compile and run the target code in different compiler switch variants avoiding manual testing this way.